William J. Beaty 3/1995

 passed through the correct lenses, it can be formed into a tight, parallel

-light bulb were passed through the same lenses, it would form a spreading
+light from a light bulb were passed through the same lenses, it would form

-beam, and an image of the lightbulb would be projected into the distance.
+a spreading beam, and an image of the lightbulb would be projected into

-Laser light can form beams because a laser is a pointsource, and when you
+the distance.
+Laser light can form beams because a laser is a pointsource,

-project the image of a pointsource into the distance, you form a narrow
+and when you project the image of a pointsource into the distance, you

-parallel beam!
-However, it is simply wrong to state that laser light is
+form a narrow parallel beam!
+However, it is simply wrong to state that

-inherently parallel light.
-Laser light can be FORMED INTO parallel light,
+laser light is inherently parallel light.
+Laser light can be

 Most types of lasers actually emit spreading, non-parallel light.
 Lasers

-players and in "laser pointers" are semiconductor diode lasers.
-They
+in CD players and in "laser pointers" are semiconductor diode lasers.

-require a focusing lens.
-The same is true for the lasers in inexpensive
+they require a focusing lens.
+The same is true for the lasers in

 find the plastic lens in front of the diode laser inside.